KnowledgeForge/keymaker/docs/content/0.1.0/docs/advanced-usage-and-customization/index.md

         pass
 ```

-Use your custom model with KeyMaker as you would with built-in models (here demonstrated with a single completion):
+Use your custom model with Keymaker as you would with built-in models (here demonstrated with a single completion):

 ```python
 model = CustomModel(...)